 As their cute kids came into the room, I asked if game design was full time, or is this an extra job?
 Ashley said, “I’m a full time teacher, so I’m squeezing this in between the report card writing and the classroom stuff.
 With a bunch of changes with Covid, it’s made more sense for Matthew to stay home, so we decided to go all in, make this run for itself.”
 Matthew said, “I can speak from the graphic design standpoint – I didn’t design the gameplay, Ashley did that, but I offered suggestions here and there, it was her decision on things, and she made some great decisions.
-And between that, I did the playtesting and the graphic design in January and early February, I’ve put in hundreds of hours, not just with the graphic design, but also the business stuff too, figuring out social media posts, getting things approved by Sony, talking with the distributors.
+And between that, I did the playtesting and the graphic design in January and early February, I’ve put in hundreds of hours, not just with the graphic design, but also the business stuff too, figuring out social media posts, getting things approved, talking with the distributors.
 So this has been not just like a full time job, but overtime, I’ve put in some serious hours for this.”

 Since this is the company’s first big license, I asked if is this something they want to continue.
 “Absolutely,” Matthew said.
 “And I knew that when I turned this into a hobby back in 2011.
 I enjoy making board games.
 I enjoying making movies, watching movies, reading books, all that stuff.
 I needed some sort of creative outlet.
 And this was it.
 I enjoy tabletop games, so I found a business that I’m passionate about.
 But I found over the years, since I am a small business, I had to learn everything.
 I can do the game design, I can do the graphic design, the IP stuff, social media, the PR, distribution.
 I have all those experiences, so if I can continue this, I’ll be very happy.”

 Price point for the game should be $48.99 CA (US equivalent is about $40).
-And it will be available in the US, and more – Matthew says, “The territories we have with Sony are Canada, USA, UK, Australia and France.
+And it will be available in the US, and more – Matthew says, “The territories we have are Canada, USA, UK, Australia and France.
 We’re a small family run company, but at the same time, this is a big license.
 So we want to do the fans proud, we want to do this IP proud, so we want to give the biggest reach that we can.”
 Ashley said, “We’re limited because we’re not the distributors, so once we put it in those hands, it’s really up to those stores that want to put it on their shelves.
 So until we know where they’re placing it, I can’t tell you ‘oh, pick it up here.’ ” Matthew agreed.
 “I have experience with all of that, so when I made Witchful Thinking and released that, I had a hard time getting distribution.
 So I went store to store, city to city, and I made those contacts myself.
 For me as a business owner, I’m not just one of those owners who throws money out and does it.
 I have experience in all these aspects.
 So when this game comes out, let’s say that distribution doesn’t have as far of a reach as possible, I’ll make it happen.
 With Covid especially, the online market is important.”

 “From a business standpoint, we’re a new company,” Matthew said.
 “It seems that we’re very new to this but that’s not really the case.
 This game has been been in development for a long time, and between the two of us we have 20+ games in prototypes.
 So we definitely know how to make games, and make games fun.
 And the fact that we’re both teachers, I think makes it even better.
 Because as teachers, we have to know how to sell to an audience.” ” And explain the games,” Ashley added.